lsst-dm/dmtn-061/index.rst

 before passing the valid subExposure back to the ``reducer`` (see the inset of `Figure 7 <#figure-7>`__).

+**Known issue:** We note that the construction of the grid itself is straightforward but may be brittle for certain image dimensions.
+The requirement of adjusting grid parameters for a given image geometry should be addressed.

 The returned, modified subExposures are then stitched together by the ``reducer`` subtask into a final output ``Exposure``, averaging the overlapping regions (by default).